 You guys might not know it but I used to be an avid camper.
 The summer I moved to Virginia, Mike and I camped almost every weekend.
 It was our secret weapon to seeing the mid-Atlantic even though we were broke from paying for our wedding.
 As years went by, our camping trips slowed down until we got our dog and wanted to travel with him.

 In fact, that’s the reason why I was searching for last-minute campsites to see the eclipse.
 I knew this was an event of a lifetime, which is why I booked a hotel 10 months ago.
 At the time, we were a dogless family (how sad!).
 And by the time I realized our hotel in Charleston wasn’t dog-friendly, every hotel and campground was sold out.

 My choices were to leave the dog at home or look for a more creative solution.

 Enter Hipcamp.
 It’s basically Airbnb for campsites.
-Independent land owners list their properties for tent or RV campers, making a little cash on the side and offering access to private land for travelers.
+Independent land owners list their land for tent or RV campers to use (and some properties even have cabins, “glamping” sites, or one-of-a-kind extras).

 Hipcamp caught my eye for a very specific purpose — but I’m glad I found it because it makes it so easy to search for camping reservations even on a normal basis.